Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-e2e.rst

 Overview
 --------

-Recall that When choosing which primitive to use we first need to understand whether our algorithm needs to to use a quasi-probability distribution sampled from a quantum state (a list of quasi-probabilities), or an expectation value of a certain observable with respect to a quantum state (a real number).
+Recall that when choosing which primitive to use, we first need to understand whether our algorithm needs to generate the entire quasi-probability distribution, or expectation values of observables.

-In our use case, the iterative amplitude estimation (IAE), we want to discover one of the probability amplitudes of a quantum state.
+In our use case, an iterative amplitude estimation (IAE), we want to discover one of the probability amplitudes of a quantum state.
 Thus, the algorithm should rely on the Sampler primitive.